 Interviews can be nerve-wracking at times, but if you are well-prepared and confident the process can be much easier.

 - If the interviewer does not inform you of how the process will continue, don’t be afraid to ask.
-But don’t push, as some recruiters do not like to commit to a timescale at interview stage.

 - Shake hands and thank the interviewer for their time, as well as saying goodbye to each person you talked with.